andrewf137/investoo_frontend/readme.md

 ## Installation

-To use this template, your computer needs:
+First, to use this project, your computer needs:

 - [NodeJS](https://nodejs.org/en/) (0.12 or greater)
 - [Git](https://git-scm.com/)